Pipe-Runner-Lab/electron-load-balancer/README.md

 Returns: none
 ```

-This function is used to tell the library to stop and destroy the background process.
+This function is used to tell the library to stop and destroy the background process thus cleaning up resouruces in the process.
 The **processName** mentioned as the second argument must match exactly to one of the processes mentioned during registration.
 The first argument will the the ipcRenderer object that will be imported in the renderer process.
 This is used only when the user is actually allowed to intervene in the background process.
 Here is a quick example on how to use it assuming I wish to call it from a react component on a button click.